rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      3 subgraph { rank = same; a2; a9; }
     dot -Grankdir=TB -Tpng rankingsByScoringFusion.dot \
                         -o rankingsByScoringFusion.png

-Following an optimistic drawing perspective, alternative *a1* is placed here on the 2nd first-ranked level (Line 5).

 ..
 Figure:: rankingsByScoringFusion.png
    :name: rankingConsensusFigure